TOOLKIT TABLE OF CONTENTS

 The Lunchbox School Food Service Grants

-Grants with a focus on improving school lunch menus and expanding your student’s palates include the School Food Support Initiative and the Project Produce Fruit and Veggie Grants.
+Grants with a focus on improving school lunch menus and expanding your student’s palates include the School Food Support Initiative, Get Schools Cooking, and the Project Produce Fruit and Veggie Grants.

 Solid Waste Management Grant Program